×

 Doris brings various business and management experiences to her position as Program Manager with Roots of Change.
 For close to a decade, she directed an international education business and later worked as an organizational development consultant and business coach.
 She was recently involved in a start-up company focused on building a story-telling platform for mission-driven brands to help consumers reconnect to the origins of the food they eat and make more ethical purchasing choices.
 She is very committed to facilitating the growth and success of Roots of Change and its community and to reaching the goal of establishing a sustainable, climate-smart food system in California by the year 2030.

 Doris received a Bachelor’s degree in Humanities from New College of California and a Master’s degree in Organizational Psychology from Golden Gate University.
 She grew up in a small farming town in the German-speaking part of Switzerland, is bi-lingual in German and English and speaks conversational French and Spanish.
-She worked in Switzerland for several years as an account manager with clients from all over Europe and has lived in England, France and Colombia.
-She has called the Bay Area her home for the past twenty-five years and is an avid photographer, traveler and cook…and loves to eat!
+She has called the Bay Area her home for more than half her life, is an avid photographer, traveler and cook…and loves to eat!

 Dr. Raissa Sorgho